JiscPER/jper/docs/api/API.md

 #### All routed notifications

-The endpoint lists all routed notifications, without restricting them to the repositories they have been routed to.
+This endpoint lists all routed notifications (i.e. not notifications which were not matched to any repository), without restricting them to the repositories they have been routed to.

-You will not be able to tell from this endpoint which repositories have been identified for this notification.
+You will not be able to tell from this endpoint which repositories have been identified as targets for this notification.

     GET /routed[?<params>]